logo

 [ADVERTISEMENT]

 The females build an open cup-shaped nest in a tree cavity and then lay and incubate up to two eggs.
-Incubation takes up 17 days, and after they hatch, she will take care of the chicks by herself.
+Incubation takes 17 days, and after the eggs hatch, she will care for the chicks by herself.

-King bird-of-paradise is widespread all over its range, but there are no estimates on the population yet.
-It is currently classified as Least Concern (LC) on the IUCN Red List, and its numbers remain relatively stable.
+The king bird-of-paradise is widespread throughout its range, but there are currently no population estimates available.
+It is classified as Least Concern (LC) on the IUCN Red List, and its numbers remain relatively stable.

-King birds-of-paradise are polygynous, which means that they will go to another female after mating with the first one.
+King birds-of-paradise are polygynous, meaning that they will seek another female after mating with the first one.

-King birds-of-paradise are polygynous, which means that they will go to another female after mating with the first one.
+King birds-of-paradise are polygynous, meaning that they will seek another female after mating with the first one.

 Instagram/zoophotography_collection